spaghetti-guy/merge-audio-and-subs/README.md

 2. Type "`Set-ExecutionPolicy Bypass`"
 3. Type "`y`" to confirm
 4. Close PowerShell and open it again without running it as admin.

+To speed up encoding, use an image with a smaller file size.
+For example the "solidblack.png" in this repo.